Angola: Economy

-Angola has diamonds, oil, gold, copper, rich wildlife (which was dramatically depleted during the civil war), forest, and fossil fuels.
+Angola has diamonds, oil, gold, copper, a rich wildlife (which was dramatically depleted during the civil war), forests, and fossil fuels.
 Since independence, oil and diamonds have been the most important economic resources.
 Smallholder and plantation agriculture dramatically dropped during the Angolan Civil War, but began to recover after 2002.

 Angola's economy has in recent years moved on from the disarray caused by a quarter-century of Angolan civil war to become the fastest-growing economy in Africa and one of the fastest-growing in the world, with an average GDP growth of 20% between 2005 and 2007.
 In the period 2001–10, Angola had the world's highest annual average GDP growth, at 11.1%.

 In 2004, the Exim Bank of China approved a $2 billion line of credit to Angola, to be used for rebuilding Angola's infrastructure, and to limit the influence of the International Monetary Fund there.

 China is Angola's biggest trade partner and export destination as well as a significant source of imports.
 Bilateral trade reached $27.67 billion in 2011, up 11.5% year-on-year.
 China's imports, mainly crude oil and diamonds, increased 9.1% to $24.89 billion while China's exports to Angola, including mechanical and electrical products, machinery parts and construction materials, surged 38.8%.
 The oil glut led to a local price for unleaded gasoline of £0.37 a gallon.

 As of 2021, the biggest import partners were the European Union, followed by China, Togo, the United States, and Brazil.
 More than half of Angola's exports go to China, followed by a significantly smaller amount to India, the European Union, and the United Arab Emirates.

 The Angolan economy grew 18% in 2005, 26% in 2006 and 17.6% in 2007.
 Due to the global recession, the economy contracted an estimated −0.3% in 2009.
+In December 2018 the IMF approved a three-year Extended Fund Facility for Angola of about US$3.7 billion—at the time its largest arrangement in sub-Saharan Africa—to support fiscal consolidation and economic diversification following the 2014 collapse in oil prices; the programme was later augmented and concluded in 2021.
 The security brought about by the 2002 peace settlement has allowed the resettlement of 4 million displaced persons and a resulting large-scale increase in agriculture production.
 Angola's economy is expected to grow by 3.9 per cent in 2014 said the International Monetary Fund (IMF), robust growth in the non-oil economy, mainly driven by a very good performance in the agricultural sector, is expected to offset a temporary drop in oil production.